-Pinnacle Mountain East Summit Trail is a 1.2 mile heavily trafficked out and back trail located near Roland, AR that features a great forest setting and is only recommended for very experienced adventurers.
+Pinnacle Mountain East Summit Trail is a 1.2 mile heavily trafficked out and back trail located near Little Rock, Arkansas that features a great forest setting and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking and walking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Rocky is a understatement But loved every bit of it I went up on the west side and went down the east side then hiked the base trail when I say went down thats how it mostly was down on my butt sliding down the rocks on the majority of it

 Wasn't expecting that, but if you're up to it it was worth it.
 Rock climbing for about half the trek up.
 Almost took our 4 and 6 year old up but decided better of it.
 Good decision in the end.
 Great views at top.

 Popular with locals and can be crowded but good view at the top.

 I hiked this trail two years ago.
 I actually didn't realize I was going up East side until I saw the sign.
 It was definitely challenging!